Facilities and Resources

 Offices

-The Center for Aging and Population Health (CAPH) is located on the 3rd, 4th and 5th floors of the Bellefield Professional Building, 130 N. Bellefield Avenue, Pittsburgh, PA.
-The Center for Aging and Population Health includes the McKeesport Prevention Research Center office and the Health Studies Research Center, designed for the conduct of large epidemiologic studies and clinical trials.
+The Center for Aging and Population Health (CAPH) is located on the 3rd, and 4th floors of the Bellefield Professional Building, 130 N. Bellefield Avenue, Pittsburgh, PA.
 The Center for Aging and Population Health provides resources for the analysis, presentation and publication of findings from current research and maintains several large data sets from multicenter studies.

-Administrative Office: The faculty and administrative offices of the CAPH are located in the Bellefield Professional Building, which houses the director’s office and several core faculty.
-The Centers for Disease Control and Prevention (CDC)-funded Prevention Research Center and aspects of this program are administrated in offices on the 3rd floor, with a community based field office in McKeesport, Pennsylvania.
+The faculty and administrative offices of the CAPH are located in the Bellefield Professional Building, which houses the director’s office and several core faculty.

 Health Studies Research Center